 John enjoys helping people realize their interest in farming, food and community.
 He is often seen and heard at the farmers market, usually bumping Positive Vibrations at U-District or extensively chatting with customers and vendors.

-John is father to Eden (age 12) and Elias (age 9).
-He is supported by his amazing market team of permanent and on-call staff: Caroline, Marika, Heather, Kevin, Tash and Meg.
+John is father to Eden (age 13) and Elias (age 9).
+He is supported by his amazing market team of permanent and on-call staff: Caroline, Marika, Kevin, Julian, and Bret.

 Want to join us?
 We're hiring.
 Email your resume.